|

 Change

 To get the PowerShell scripts on your desktop or server working you can raise the execution policy slightly to " RemoteSigned".
 This allows only local PowerShell scripts to run.
 Other scripts downloaded from the internet must be signed by a trusted publisher.
+You have to type the following and press ENTER:

 Set-ExecutionPolicy RemoteSigned